myIR, payments and more

-After the end of the tax year, we calculate your yearly entitlement based on your actual income for the year.
-If you underestimated your income, you may end up having to pay us back.
-If you overestimated your income, you may receive a refund of the extra entitlement.
+After the end of the tax year, we work out how much WfFTC you're entitled to based on your actual income for the year.
+If you underestimated you may end up having to pay us back.
+If you overestimated you may receive a refund of the extra entitlement.

 If you choose an annual lump sum payment

-You could choose to receive Working for Families Tax Credits as an annual lump sum payment if:
+You could choose to receive WfFTC as a lump sum payment if:

-- your family income changes often, eg the hours you or your partner work changes, or
+- your family income changes often, eg, the hours you or your partner work changes

 - you or your partner are unsure of your income, or